 Unsure which treatment is the best for you?
 Book an assessment below to find out more.

 Our standard LASIK Assessment costs $210.79 (inclusive of GST).
-It includes a series of detailed eye tests and a consultation with Dr Lee, where he will suggest a suitable treatment method for you.
+It includes a series of detailed eye tests and a consultation with our LASIK surgeon, Dr Lee, where he will suggest a suitable treatment method for you.

 The soonest you can have surgery done is one day after the assessment.
 Please lay off your contact lenses for 5 days (for soft lenses) to 7 days (for hard lenses) before the assessment.